 - Section 2 covers the final stretch from the Nesselbahn mid-station all the way down to the valley village of Meransen (3,8 km)

 Toboggan rental is available at the Nesselbahn valley station as well as at the Bergbahn valley station in Meransen.
-All sections are currently open.
+Section 1 is open, Section 2 is closed.

 Another highlight for families and beginners: the toboggan run by the Schilling gondola lift in Vals